climate Archives - Side Arts

 Click here for the application / registration

-Mediums: All 2D works, films (shorts and features), 3D works (sculptures and installations), and performances (dance, theater, music).
+Submit 2D works, films (shorts and features), and 3D works (sculptures and installations), as well as performances (dance, theater, music).
 Only completed pieces will be considered.
-Please, do not submit concept notes or requests for commissions.
+Please do not submit concept notes or requests for commissions.
+Artists from underrepresented communities and those most impacted by climate change are encouraged to apply.

-Artists are responsible for costs of shipping works to and from NYC.
-Performers must be able to perform in NYC between April 16th and May 14th, 2023.
+Artists are responsible for costs of shipping works to and from New York City.
+Performers must be able to perform in New York City between April 20th and May 20th, 2025.

 Creative Climate Awards Artist Benefits